PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 root@mbed-linux-os-1234:~# lsblk --noheadings --output "MOUNTPOINT,LABEL" | awk '$1=="/" {print $2}'
 ```

-This command prints the label of the block device currently mounted at `/`, which will be `rootfs1` if the first root file system partition is active or `rootfs2` if the second root file system partition is active.
+This command prints the label of the block device currently mounted at `/`, which is `rootfs1` if the first root file system partition is active, or `rootfs2` if the second root file system partition is active.

-For example, when the first root file system partition is active, you wil see:
+For example, when the first root file system partition is active, you see:

 ```
 root@mbed-linux-os-1234:~# lsblk --noheadings --output "MOUNTPOINT,LABEL" | awk '$1=="/" {print $2}'